Considering university alternatives? The benefits of a travel gap year with OMBS graduate Ella Hanegraaf

 So we were thrilled to hear from Ella, a July 23 graduate, who got in touch following her return from a gap year traveling around central South America.

-Here, she shares her most memorable travel experiences, how she used her OMBS skills to help fund her travels and what she plans to do next…
+Here, she shares her most memorable travel experiences, how she used her OMBS skills to help fund her travels, and what she plans to do next…

-Since graduating from OMBS what have you been up to?
+Since graduating from OMBS, what have you been up to?

 In September, my travels to central South America with two school friends began!
 We flew first to Mexico.
 Even though we knew which countries we wanted to visit, we decided to keep our travels very flexible.
 This meant we could follow other travelers’ recommendations of what to do and where to go!

-Why did you decide to take a gap year and what can you tell us about it?
+Why did you decide to take a gap year, and what can you tell us about it?

 Like many other young people, I didn’t know what to do after graduating from OMBS.
-I definitely didn’t quite feel ready for ready for full-time employment.
+I definitely didn’t feel ready for full-time employment.
 I decided to take some time out to get some perspective on my future career, and what better way to do that than on a gap year of travel?

-The highlight of my travels was in Guatemala where we climbed to see the active volcano Acatenango.
+The highlight of my travels was in Guatemala, where we climbed to see the active volcano Acatenango.
 It was the most incredible one-day hike I would recommend to any traveler!

 3